TYPO3Incubator/TYPO3.Guide.Infrastructure/Documentation/Releases/Index.rst

    uid                  TYPO3 Release Team (RELEASE) <typo3cms@typo3.org>
    sub   4096R/0752FD79 2016-02-21

-Verifying the release packages work almost similar with a detacted signature which has to be downloaded as well.
+Verifying the release packages works almost similar with a detacted signature which has to be downloaded as well.

 .. code-block:: bash